Updated: Jun 29

 An even worse byproduct of this wielding of power is that single guys begin to feel expendable themselves when they are treated as such by couples.
 They feel like a human sex toy, something to be played with and then left to the side.
 If a couple is going to treat them disrespectfully, what's the benefit of them treating couples with respect?
 And so, a toxic cycle is created.
 Couples treat single guys badly, single guys treat other couples badly, and those couples, even if they have the best of intentions, are left with a very sour taste in their mouth.
 They no longer want to engage with single men, and change their swinging profiles to say things like, "Single guys, move along."
 They don't want to interact with single men at events, so hosts are forced to either charge more for single guys or eliminate them from the equation altogether.

 For those of us who honestly love interacting with single guys, this is a serious issue.
 We don't want a lifestyle scene that leaves out a portion of the population we enjoy engaging with.
 And in my opinion, it's the responsibility of every single lifestyle couple to stop this from continuing.
 I have always recommended, or even pleaded, for couples to start calmly and respectfully providing feedback for single guys when they behave badly.
 An example, in the past, if a guy reached out with a lazy "Hey" as his opening message, I would simply ignore him altogether.
 Now, I take the time to say something like, "Hey, thank you for the message.
-I must tell you, I really like engaging with other guys.
+I must tell you, I really like engaging with guys, hence me being on this platform.
 And I put a lot of effort into doing so.
 I ask for that same effort in return, because it creates a very mutually beneficial connection when both parties do it.
 Might we start over?
 I need a little more than 'Hey.'"

 Does it work every time?
 Absolutely not.
 But at least I then know that I have done my part.
 I have acted with respect and empathy toward said single men, and I have allowed them to respond in accordance with their personal sense of right and wrong.
 In other words, I haven't let my ego as the "sought-after hotwife" cloud my ability appreciate people.